-75. SFA has discriminated and is discriminating against its female students and varsity student-athletes by depriving them of equal opportunities to participate in Title IX.
+83. SFA has discriminated and is discriminating against its female students and varsity student-athletes by depriving them of equal opportunities to participate in Title IX.

-76. SFA has not and cannot comply with any part of the three-part test for participation.
+84. SFA has not and cannot comply with any part of the three-part test for participation.
 Accordingly, it does not effectively accommodate female student-athletes' interests and abilities.

-77. First, SFA does not provide "intercollegiate level participation opportunities for male and female students in numbers substantially proportionate to their respective enrollments."
+85. First, SFA does not satisfy the first part of the test.
+It does not provide "intercollegiate level participation opportunities for male and female students in numbers substantially proportionate to their respective enrollments."

-78. According to the most recent and reliable data that SFA submitted to the DOE for the 2022-23 academic year,2 SFA has an undergraduate female population of 63.3%, yet women make up only 46.7% of the athletic opportunities.
+86. According to the most recent and reliable data that SFA submitted to the DOE for the 2022-23 academic year, SFA has an undergraduate female population of 63.3%, yet women make up only 46.7% of the athletic opportunities.
 Based on this data, SFA would have to add 206 athletic opportunities for women to become substantially proportionate under Title IX.

-79. Similarly, based on SFA's 2024-25 Common Data Set and publicly available roster data for the 2024-25 academic year, women are 63% of the undergraduate population, but only 45.6% of the athletic opportunities.
-Based on this data, SFA would have to add 223 athletic opportunities for women to become substantially proportionate under Title IX.3
+87. Similarly, based on SFA's 2024-25 Common Data Set and publicly available roster data for the 2024-25 academic year, women are 63% of the undergraduate population, but only 45.6% of the athletic opportunities.
+Based on this data, SFA would have to add 223 athletic opportunities for women to become substantially proportionate under Title IX.